Fellowes Powershred 79Ci Review

-With a list price of $240, the Powershred 79Ci is on the expensive side.
-At the time of this writing it could be found online for up to 20% off, but even that is a bit pricey.
+The Powershred 79Ci is a dependable shredder that is a pleasure to use and is easy on the ears, but it's also expensive.
 If you just need to do some general shredding this is not a great value.
-However, if you tend to have lots of big shredding jobs the speed of the Powershred 79Ci can more than pay for itself in time savings, and quickly becomes a great value.
+However, if you tend to have lots of big shredding jobs the speed of the Powershred 79Ci pays for itself in time savings, and quickly becomes more valuable.

 What Other Paper Shredder Should You Consider?